|SIYE Time:12:08 on 13th August 2022|

 ‘Jacqui is in full panic-mode,’ announced Mike, embarrassing me in front of our guests.
 ‘She is always the same when we have guests.
 She needs to make sure that the place is spotless, although she did that twice before we left.’

-I went inside, fuming, and looked around the kitchen.
+I went inside, fuming and embarrassed, and looked around the kitchen.
 It had been tidy when we left, and of course it was still tidy, but Mike shouldn’t have said what he did.
 There was an uneasy silence outside as the Potters waited.
 Thanks to Mike, they were waiting to be invited in.

 ‘What’s that?’
 James asked.
 I looked through the kitchen window, but James must have been directly beneath it.
 I couldn’t see where he was pointing, but at the far end of the lawn, there was a swing, a seesaw, and…